What is proprietary estoppel?

 Finally, it must be unconscionable for the promisor to be permitted to resile from his or her promise.

 Once a claim has been established, the Court will then determine how best to satisfy the equitable right that has arisen.
 The Court will look to do justice.

 Not all promise, reliance and detriment cases will give rise to a successful proprietary estoppel claim.

 McDonald -v- Rose EWCA Civ 4

 The claimant, Gary McDonald, claimed that his parents had assured him over numerous years that he would receive the bulk of their estate should he keep working on the family farm.
 Mr McDonald claimed that he had in fact carried out such work in reliance on such assurances and that it would be unconscionable for his parents’ estates not to give effect to those assurances.
-However, his five siblings resisted him claim.
+However, his five siblings resisted his claim.

 The Defendants claimed that they were a ‘close-knit family’ and no child was favoured above and beyond any of the other siblings.
 They also asserted that each sibling had been told on several occasions that they would all share in the estate.
-A significant number of witnesses, including some third parties, were able to give their account of events which all strongly supported the Defendants position.
+A significant number of witnesses, including some third parties, were able to give their account of events which all strongly supported the Defendants' position.

-The decisive factor in this case was the substantial amount of reliable witness evidence (including that from non family members) produced by the Defendants.
-The judge also noted that as Mr McDonald had since 2006 ran his own successful business, during which time he did not work on the farm, this was not a case of a family member working their whole life on the farm for little recompense.
+The decisive factor in this case was the substantial amount of reliable witness evidence (including from non family members) produced by the Defendants.
+The judge also noted that as Mr McDonald had since 2006 managed his own successful business, during which time he did not work on the farm, this was not a case of a family member working their whole life on the farm for little recompense.